FaraC-scripts/Toolbox/README.md

 >
 > \> Current Motive: I need to save the Queen from the dracolich before it's too late!

+If Edward doesn't have a card, a new 🧠 Edward's Mind card will be created to store his motives and reflections.

 If additional __motives__ are added (up to your __motive cap__) the _Current Motive_ will become a _Prior Motive_.

-> Prior Motive: I need to save the Queen from the dracolich before it's too late!
+> \> Prior Motive: I need to save the Queen from the dracolich before it's too late!
 >
-> Current Motive: I need to find the dracolich's phylactery egg to slay it!
+> \> Current Motive: I need to find the dracolich's phylactery egg to slay it!

 If you __Undo__, the motive will remain.